 We take payment in two stages.
-A £100 + VAT non-refundable deposit at the time of ordering, followed by payment in full before the glass is installed.
+A £100 + VAT deposit at the time of ordering, followed by payment in full before the glass is installed.
 Full payment is only taken once all on-site surveying is complete and the area is professionally measured for the glass to be manufactured.
-The glass will not be ordered until full payment is received.
-You can pay by bank transfer, cheque or credit/debit card.
-PLEASE NOTE: Card payments over £1000 are subject to an additional card processing fee of 1.5%, we therefore strongly encourage that remaining balance payments are paid via bank transfer.
+The glass will not be ordered or manufactured until full payment is received.
+Deposit payments are non-refundable.

-Surveys require a minimum of 3-5 days notice.
+We will be measuring to manufacture the glass, therefore openings should be to their final and finished dimensions.
 For a survey to take place the area must be clear of obstructions, either on the floor, walls or ceilings.
-This includes electrical sockets, lights, air conditioning, radiators, heaters, data sockets, furniture, intruder alarms, smoke detection, fire alarm sounders, ventilation grilles, ductwork, floorboxes thermostats, wall mounted control units and other such items which prevent a clean wall, floor or ceiling fix.
+This includes, but is not exclusive to, electrical sockets, lights, air conditioning, radiators, heaters, data sockets, furniture, intruder alarms, smoke detection, fire alarm sounders, ventilation grilles, ductwork, floor boxes, thermostats, wall mounted control units and other such items which prevent a clean wall, floor or ceiling fix.

+The maximum width of a glazed panel is 1200mm.
+Larger glazed runs are constructed using multiple panels.
 Tracks will be installed straight, using packers where necessary.
 Any gaps behind track to be infilled by others.
-Glass sizes will be determined during the initial site survey, if you have special requirement this information must be supplied prior to the site survey.
-All prices given are based on straight cut glass, there will be an extra cost for any raked or notched glass determined during the site survey.
-Any shaped glass required once survey is completed will incur a 30% shape charge, applicable to that sheet of glass.
+Glass sizes will be determined by us during the site survey, if you have special requirements this information must be supplied prior to the site survey.

 An online order / quote is not confirmed until approved by our estimating department as prices can vary depending on third party supplier costs outside of our control.